romfir/OpenApiLINQPadDriver/README.md

 * Click `Add Connection`
 * Select `OpenApi Driver`
-* Enter `Open Api Json Uri` or click `Get from disk` and pick it from file
+* Enter `Open Api/Swagger Uri` or click `Get from disk` and pick it from file
-* Manually enter `API Uri` or click `Get from swagger.json`, if servers are found in the specification uri of the first one will be picked
+* Manually enter `API Uri` or click `Get from Open Api document`, if servers are found in the specification then uri of the first one will be picked
 * Set settings
 * Click `OK`
 * Client should start generation, you can use it by right clicking on it and choosing `Use in Current Query` or by picking it from `Connection` select